bluek8s/kubedirector/deploy/example_catalog/docs/mapr610-readme.md

 ## Overview
 The app is built with MapR 6.1 MEP 6.3 components.
-This is only secured version of the Ecosystem

 ## What is MapR ?
 MapR is a complete enterprise-grade distribution for Apache Hadoop.
 The MapR Converged Data Platform has been engineered to improve Hadoop’s reliability, performance, and ease of use.